-Wrong-way driving collisions account for only one percent of auto accidents in the U.S., but they are extremely dangerous and often fatal.
+Wrong-way driving accidents account for only one percent of traffic collisions in the U.S., but they are extremely dangerous and often fatal.

 Five wrong-way crashes occurred in the greater Sacramento area from January to May 2015, resulting in the deaths of 16 people, according to the California Department of Transportation (Caltrans).